microsoft/qsharp-language/Specifications/QIR/Quantum-IR-Specification.md

 Many languages allow attributes to be placed on callable and type definitions.
-For instance, in Q# attributes are compile-time constant values of specific user-defined types that themselves have the `Microsoft.Quantum.Code.Attribute` attribute.
+For instance, in Q# attributes are compile-time constant values of specific user-defined types that themselves have the `Microsoft.Quantum.Core.Attribute` attribute.

 The language compiler should represent these attributes as LLVM metadata associated